10-3-pursuit/lab-oop-inheritance/README.md

 > **NOTE:** Don't forget to remove this after you get the test to pass!

+### Run tests based on subject

+If you want to run tests based on `food` or `tamagotchi` only, check the `package.json `scripts` section to find the individual commands.

 ### Run file

-If you want to manually test out your file, you can do so by running the following command.
+If you want to manually see the outputs of your logs from your file, you can do so by running the following command.

 ```
 node [filename]